RamiKrispin/vscode-python/README.md

 **Note:** It is important to emphasize that this section covers the basic Docker requirements for this tutorial and is not an alternative to a full Docker tutorial or course.

-### General Architecture
-TODO

 ### The Dockerfile
 The `Dockerfile` provides a set of instructions for the Docker engine about how to build the image.
 You can think about it as the image's recipe.
-It has its own unique and intuitive syntax following this structure:
+It has its own unique and intuitive syntax using the following structure:

 ``` Dockerfile
 COMMAND some instructions